Hello Planning Mashers!

-Now, let me be honest – I don’t always use my planner, sometimes I skip days, sometimes I switch to just a running task list format.
+Now, let me be honest – I don’t always use my planner, sometimes I skip days, and sometimes I switch to just a running task list format.
 But that’s ok.
 Like with everything else, nobody can be 100% all the time!
 Your Bullet Journal should be a tool, not homework.

 Plan During Breaks

 The key to finding time to set up your Bullet Journal is to make time for planning.
 I know it’s easier said than done, but if you get a bit creative it gets much easier.

-You don’t have to plan it all in one sitting, take little planning breaks throughout your week to finish your setups.
+You don’t have to plan it all in one sitting; take little planning breaks throughout your week to finish your setups.

 Switch To Minimalist Design

 As I said, the easiest way to cut time on your setups is to make the designs as simple as possible.
 Minimalist Bullet Journals are super popular among the community.
-They look extremely classy and are so much easier to set up, since there is no need for elaborate drawings.
+They look extremely classy and are so much easier to set up since there is no need for elaborate drawings.